-Change to SHSCT Complaints Procedure During COVID Pandemic17th April 2020
+Change to SHSCT Complaints Procedure During COVID Pandemic

 As you are all aware the current COVID-19 poses one of the greatest challenges that society has faced in recent times, and we have all had to make changes to our daily lives to ensure that we work together to protect the most vulnerable members of society.